MichaelCurrin/netflix-assistant/README.md

 - https://localhost:8000

-### Remote
+## Remote

 This repo can be deployed on Netlify.
-The CORS header must be set for API requests and this is not possible on Github Pages.
+The CORS header must be set for API requests and this is not possible to be set on Github Pages.

+UPDATE: This project no longer works on Netlify due to CORS error - due to a change on the API site and not the app or Netlify.

 ## Source of data